Rogers Reviews & Service Offerings

 HQ in Toronto, Ontario Rogers is one of Canada's telecommunications behemoths.
 Rogers started offering Home Phone service on Canada Day, July 1st, 2005.
 At the time it was a disruption to Bell's monopoly.
 Fast-forward thirteen years and Rogers Home Phone is as obsolete as it was Bell's a decade ago.

 Before we launch on the Rogers Home Phone review, we need to make sure to cover the basics.
-Rogers Home Phone is using VoIP (Voice over IP) technology.
-It does have an analog telephone adapter (or ATA), same as all other VoIP Home Phone providers.
+Rogers Home Phone, or Rogers landline, is using VoIP (Voice over IP) technology.
+Rogers Home Phone does have an analog telephone adapter (or ATA), same as all other VoIP Home Phone providers.
 Though Rogers uses a variation called Managed Fixed VoIP.
-It is Managed because Rogers has control over the ATA, the configuration and in fact retains ownership of the equipment.
-It also fixed because the user cannot take the modem with them when traveling, and is little what you can do if moving - you have to call Rogers in any case so they change in their end things so you get service in your new address.
+It is Managed because Rogers has remote control over the ATA (Analog Telephone Adapter), the configuration and in fact retains ownership of the equipment.
+It also fixed because the user cannot take the modem with them when traveling, and is little what you can do if moving - you still have to call Rogers in any case so they change in their end the things required so you get service in your new address.

 These are key differences with other VoIP Home Phone Providers.
 For example, Phone Power is considered a nomadic VoIP service.
 Because you can take the ATA adapter with you anywhere, and have control over the configuration of the service thru a web interface.
 The web interface allows changing, for example, the address used when calling the 9-1-1 service.
 May be considered technical differences though these have implications in the daily use of the service.

 Though the differences do not stop there.
-Let us look turn now this Rogers Home Phone review to the plans, features, and pricing.
+Let us look now to Rogers Home Phone plans, features, and pricing.